Wednesday, March 15, 2023

 Wednesday, March 1, 2023

-I had a realization as I was angrily (yes…I mean like mad) cleaning my kitchen grout (yes… I can be like that sometimes) that the memories my children were making were of me being angry while cleaning, and not the sweet memories I dreamed of.
-You know… the memories we make up of all the children sitting quietly around our rocking chair, hanging on our every word as we read aloud quality classic literature and train their hearts for eternity.
+The memories my children were making were of me being angry while cleaning—not the sweet memories I dreamed of.
+You know the ones… the memories we imagine where all the children sit quietly around the rocking chair, hanging on our every word as we read aloud classic literature and train their hearts for eternity.
 Nope… my kids were running for cover as I furiously threw the toys out of the “toy closet” and had emotional breakdowns over the dirt in our grouted tile counters.
-What do we want our children to remember years from now?
-I remember long ago hearing a speaker tell us we should “begin with the end in mind”.

 One big lesson that keeps coming back is that the memories of the ordinary daily moments we share matter more than we realize.
 Here’s a challenge that helped me: Put away the cleaning supplies and let go of some of those perfectionist ideals.
-Instead, just plop down on the couch together (ignore the mess), pull out your Bibles and teach them all the cool tools a Study Bible has to offer and actually have them take turns reading it aloud.
+Instead, just plop down on the couch together (ignore the mess), pull out your Bibles and show them all the cool tools a Study Bible has to offer and have them take turns reading it aloud.
 It changes the atmosphere of your home… really.
-While you’re at it, pick a fun book to read aloud together, and add some snacks from exotic locations (go shop in the back aisles of your grocery store, or order a subscription snack box) and just be present with them in the moment.
+While you’re at it, pick a fun book to read aloud together, and add some snacks from exotic locations

 Go Big In Celebrating Them